salvador-workshop/sw-homepage/content/page/home/index.md

 # Who we are

 Salvador Workshop is a cross-functional design shop, combining multiple crafts to create fine solutions.

-Our workshop aims to tackle a variety of technical and design problems.
-Thanks to our team’s creativity and skills, we deliver fine solutions, digitally (for now) and physically (in the future)
+Thanks to our team’s creativity and skills, we deliver fine solutions to a variety of technical and design problems.

 ## Contact Info

+R. J. Salvador
 salvador.workshop@gmail.com